Are you using the online resources at your fingertips to the fullest?

 Broken down by category, take a look at these 25 resources every artist should know about:

 If you’re looking for phenomenal art marketing advice or brilliant business of art insights, check out Alyson Stanfield’s site for simple, valuable tips on how to improve your art career.
-Based in Golden, CO, Alyson boasts an impressive resume with more than 20 years experience working with artists.
-The Art Biz Coach aims to help you build a profitable art business by gaining recognition, staying organized, and selling more art.
+Based in Golden, Colorado, Alyson boasts an impressive resume with more than 20 years experience working with artists.
+Art Biz Success (formerly Art Biz Coach) aims to help you build a profitable art business by gaining recognition, staying organized, and selling more art.

 Named a #TwitterPowerhouse by the Huffington Post, Lori McNee shares fantastic social media advice, fine art tips, and business of art strategies that took her a lifetime to learn.
 As a working artist, Lori also shares posts by respected professionals in the blogging and art industries.